muxinc/.github/README.md

 ## Starter Workflows

 This repo contains starter Github Actions workflows for doing common tasks like CI/CD and release automation.
 These are template files you can install in your repo using the GitHub website.
-They aren't usually ready-to-go outside the box, but comments in the workflow file can help you fill in the missing details.
+They aren't usually ready-to-go out of the box, but comments in the workflow file can help you fill in the missing details.

 The starter workflows can be found under [/workflow-templates](/workflow-templates).
 For more information on creating starter workflows, see the [Create Starter Workflows for Your Organization](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/creating-starter-workflows-for-your-organization).